Department: Pathobiology and Population Sciences

 Research Centres: RVC Animal Welfare Science and Ethics

-Madeleine Campbell is the RVC's Lecturer in Human:Animal Interactions and Ethics.
+Madeleine Campbell is the RVC's Senior Lecturer in Human:Animal Interactions and Ethics.
 She was previously the Wellcome Trust Clinical Research Fellow in Veterinary Ethics.
-Madeleine is a European recognised Specialist in Animal Welfare Science, Ethics and Law (Dip ECAWBM (AWSEL)), and a European and a RCVS Recognised Specialist in Equine Reproduction (DipECAR).
+Madeleine is a European Diplomate in Animal Welfare Science, Ethics and Law (Dip ECAWBM (AWSEL)), and a European and a RCVS Recognised Specialist in Equine Reproduction (DipECAR).
 She is also the sole Partner at Hobgoblins Equine Reproduction Centre.

 Madeleine was the first Veterinary Surgeon to be awarded a Wellcome Trust Fellowship in Biomedical Ethics, and used that funding to research the ethics of assisted reproductive techniques in non-human mammals.